From the R.M. Dolin novel, “AN UNSUSTAINABLE LIFE – The Book of Isaac“

 “You don’t know that.”

-Murphy heads to the front of the house to update menus, “I’m not broke,” Issac shouts after him, “I’m having a cash flow crisis, there’s a difference.”
+Murphy heads to the front of the house to update menus, “I’m not broke,” Isaac shouts.
+“I’m having a cash flow crisis, there’s a difference.”

 From around the corner, Santi weighs in, “Simpatizo contigo amigo.”